mc-imperial/libgdx-get-image/README.md

 * glFlush()
 * glFinish()

+We also call glError() after every GL call and throw an exception if an error occurred.

-The contents of the frame is then captured (after rendering a few times initially).
+The contents of the frame is then captured and saved to a PNG (after rendering 3 times initially).

 The rendering code can be see in [Main.java](core/src/uk/ac/ic/doc/multicore/oglfuzzer/libgdx/getimage/Main.java#L78).